utPLSQL/utPLSQL/docs/userguide/annotations.md

 When you define multiple beforeall procedures, all of them will get executed before invoking any test in package.
 Order of execution for beforeall procedures is defined by the position of the `--%beforeall` annotation in the package specification.
+Note that procedure `another_setup` is also invoked before any test, though it's located at the end of package specification.
  ```sql
  create or replace package test_package as
    --%suite(Tests for a package)